Tammy was a short-lived tropical storm that developed just east of the central

 its path.
 Since it was a different discrete low pressure area, this rainfall is not

 being associated with Tammy.
-The storm total rainfall maps below were constructed
+The first three of the storm total rainfall maps below were

 Below is a calendar